 (3) The Authority is to pay any surplus so fixed to the Treasurer at such time or times as the Treasurer specifies.

-22. Application of Financial Administration and Audit Act 1985
+22. Application of Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.

+[Section 22 amended by No. 77 of 2006 s.
+17.]

 Part 3 — Assistance by the Authority

 Division 1 — Assistance to farmers